VES CLI Utility

 The secret metadata is stored in an encrypted form along with the cipher key.

-Subject to 16K soft limit for an encrypted Vault Item size.
+Subject to a 16K soft limit for an encrypted Vault Item size.

 -zp, -zpf FILE